dynamicguy/mw-docs/docs/dashboard/catalog/categories.md

 ---
 ## Introduction

-If you sell a range of products on the MajorityWorld platform, they can be conveniently sorted by category.
+If you sell a range of products on the DrikGallery platform, they can be conveniently sorted by category.
 Assigning products to categories helps you to organize your shop and your customers to interact with a clear product structure navigation.

 Unlike collections, which are optional, so you can either use them or not, the categories are required.
 Every product should belong to a category.